kfl/adventofcode_2023/notes.md

 Next step: make a visualiser to see if some pattern appears.

 **Dec 26 solution:** The input to `rx` needs to send a single low pulse.
-Since the input to `rx` is a conjunction, it mean that all its input need to be high a the same time.
+Since the input to `rx` is a conjunction, it means that all its input need to be high a the same time.
 A manual translation of the input to dot (via emacs), reveals that there is indeed some circular structure going on with the input to the conjunction before